Executive Summary

 1. Learning and Leadership

 The question of capacity to guide change took top priority.
 It answers the “third question” stated above.
 We must acquire the capacity for transformative change.
-We must acquire the knowledge and skills needed and above all prepare people with the requisite abilities and motivation to address mandated by this incredibly complex time.
+Dedicated individuals must acquire the knowledge and skills needed and above all the requisite motivation to address this incredibly complex time.

 Leadership is about taking responsibility for achieving greater community resiliency.
 It is not hierarchical but rather collaborative.
 It is founded on consultation, not direction.
 But it is not passive.
 It seeks to achieve necessary objectives.
-This does require a plan and organization.
-Those require effective management.
+This requires planning and organization.
+It requires effective management.

 2. Resilient Communities